Certificates Screens

 Certificates

-Use the Credentials > Certificates screen Certificates, Certificate Signing Requests (CSRs), Certificate Authorities (CA), and ACME DNS-Authenticators widgets to manage certificates, certificate signing requests (CSRs), certificate authorities (CA), and ACME DNS-authenticators.
+Use the Credentials > Certificates screen to manage certificates, certificate signing requests (CSRs), and DNS authenticators with the Certificates, Certificate Signing Requests (CSRs), and ACME DNS-Authenticators widgets.

-Each TrueNAS comes equipped with an internal, self-signed certificate that enables encrypted access to the web interface, but users can make custom certificates for authentication and validation while sharing data.
+Each TrueNAS comes equipped with an internal, self-signed certificate that enables encrypted access to the web interface, but users can import custom certificates for authentication and validation while sharing data.

 Contents